 - Malignant cancer: Very similar to skin cancers, these (mostly) painless lumps develop behind the ears and may require medical attention if they grow larger in size.

 Painful lumps, on the other hand, may be caused by:

 - Abscess: Warm, painful lumps that develop when tissue or cells become infected.
-Our bodies respond to the infection by sending white blood cells to the affected area.
-As a result, pus begins to develop in a lumpy form.
+Our bodies respond to the infection by

 - Dermatitis: A condition often caused by fatigue, stress, yeast infections, and neurological conditions, dermatitis leads to the buildup of waxy dead skin cells or dry skin.
 This may result in lumps behind the ear and is often accompanied by inflammation and redness.